CharlieJones0919/3D_Building_System/README.md

 S + TAB = Down <br />

 ## Rotation Controls:
-The following are the controls for rotation, which are again applicable to the camera and also the selected object with the addition of the Left Shift key.
+The following are the controls for rotation, which are again applicable to the camera and also the selected object with the addition of the Left Control key.

 E = Y-Axis Clockwise Rotation <br />
 Q = Y-Axis Anti-Clockwise Rotation <br />